Preventing Hair Loss From Chemo?

-I’ve read that cancer patients can keep their hair by keeping their heads cold and that there are devices to use for this.
-I'm told they really work but don't understand how.
+I’ve read that cancer patients can prevent their hair from falling out by keeping their heads cold and that there are devices to use for this.
+Does it really work?

 Updated: Originally published June 29, 2015.

-The reason for hair loss during and after chemotherapy is that the drugs that kill rapidly dividing cancer cells also kill the body’s rapidly dividing normal cells, including those in hair follicles.
-Depending on the duration of chemotherapy and the drug used, all or some of your hair may come out, or you may not lose any.
-This side effect is highly visible and often very distressing.
+The reason for hair loss during and after chemotherapy is that the drugs kill the body’s rapidly dividing normal cells, including those in hair follicles, as well as cancer cells.
+Depending on the duration of chemotherapy and the drug used, some or all of your hair may come out, or you may not lose any.
+This highly visible side effect is often very distressing.
 Reportedly, eight percent of cancer patients refuse chemotherapy that entails hair loss.

-Women (or men) who rent caps need to bring a helper to chemo sessions to change the cap every half hour.
-This must be done in less than two minutes so that the scalp is exposed to room temperature for only a few seconds.
-Patients need to continue using – and changing – the caps for a few hours after the chemotherapy infusion ends.
+In medical settings where chemotherapy is administered and the cooling systems are unavailable, patients who want to use cool caps must rent them at a cost of about $600 per month from a manufacturer.
+The caps must be kept frozen, either on dry ice or in a special medical freezer.
+(Home freezers aren’t able to cool to the specified temperature – 22 degrees below zero.)
+Not all hospitals have the freezers needed.
+Patients who rent caps need to bring a helper to their chemo sessions to change the cap every half hour.
+This must be done in less than 2 minutes, so that the scalp is exposed to room temperature for only a few seconds.
+Patients need to continue using – and changing – the cap for a few hours after the chemotherapy infusion ends.

 Andrew Weil, M.D.